dataculturegroup/box-designer-website/README.md

 Installation
 ------------

-Make the `tmp` directory writable by your web user
+Make the `tmp` directory writable by your web user.

 Running
 -------